-STORY for FACTUAL CONTENT
+STORY for DOCUMENTARY & FACTUAL

 Whether you’re working on a documentary, format show, corporate video or web content, all factual stories share an underlying structure.
-This course teaches the secrets of that structure – and how to apply it.
+This course teaches the secrets of that five-act structure – and how to apply it.

-Over seven weeks you’ll learn why some factual stories resonate with audiences worldwide – and how to fix those that don’t.
+Over seven weeks you’ll learn why some factual narratives resonate with audiences worldwide – and how to fix those that don’t.
 You’ll apply different story-structure techniques to documentaries and factual formats, learn about the key documentary models you need to master, and pitch your original ideas to John Yorke and Peter Dale for feedback.

 There’s a balance of theory – the five-act structure ideas set out in John Yorke’s acclaimed book, Into The Woods – with highly practical exercises based on programmes everyone knows, from Grand Designs through Oscar-winning documentaries to classic television factual formats like Faking It and The Apprentice.

 Peter and John are on-hand throughout to answer your questions, feedback on your assignments, and critique your pitches for factual stories at the end of the course.

 This is a professional development course and so you may be able to get funding from your employer to do it.
 All participants who successfully complete the course will receive a certificate of completion evidencing their learning and study hours.

 You’ve got a great documentary idea, you’ve shot some fantastic material – but can’t quite shape it into a story that works.
 Identify the key story elements and you’ll start to see what you need to do.

 I really enjoyed my time in the [John Yorke Story] classroom, they have completely cracked how to make online learning a full rounded experience and the way they go about it means you’re always in a bustling class with a lot of peer and tutor interaction.

 Join our mailing list for latest course news and offers